Kary Kankey, Head Coach

 MCC's entire starting outfield in 2018 has graduated, and they are big shoes to fill as two of the players were 2nd Team Region XVI (Jenelle Mausbach and current assistant coach Hillary Protzman) and Sierra Harding is now playing at Missouri Valley College.
 Looking to fill the void are sophomores Bailey Gardner (Kearney, MO) and Mariah Gondran (Lawson, MO), who both saw action as freshman.
 Gardner was a key hitter at the designated hitter spot and as pinch hitter (33 games played, 14 starts, .276 batting average).
 Gondran also saw time as designated hitter, starting 14 games and sporting a .280 batting average.

 The young pitching staff will be led by Jaggars.
-She will be joined by sophomore Olivia Nelson, a Cameron, MO native who is rehabbing from shoulder surgery last season and is will be ready to go by spring.
-Freshmen Destinee Dice (McClouth, MO), Abby Emerick (Raymore, MO), and Shelby Schottel (Kansas City, MO) will battle for innings and gain valuable experience.
-Brooke Watson (Holden, MO) will be able to step in immediately at catcher and can also play a corner position.
+She will be joined by sophomore Olivia Nelson, a Cameron, MO native who is rehabbing from shoulder surgery last season and is will be ready to go by spring, and freshman Abbie Nicas, (Grain Valley, MO) and Avila University transfer.
+Freshmen Abby Emerick (Raymore, MO), and Shelby Schottel (Kansas City, MO) will compete for innings and gain valuable experience.
+Two freshmen catchers, Kailin Jaggars (Richmond, MO) and Brooke Watson (Holden, MO) will be able to step in immediately at catcher.

-Alison Bellamey (UT/Grandview, MO), Jessica Callahan (2nd base/Odessa, MO), Addie Dowse (1st base/Urich, MO), Julie Long (SS and 3rd base/Overland Park, KS), Rebekah Novak (2nd base/St. Joseph, MO), Mariah Thompson (SS and catcher/Pleasant Hill, MO), Emily Wilson (2nd base and outfield/Archie, MO), and Kacie White (1st base/New Franklin, MO) all will gain valuable playing time and experience this fall and will fight for starting positions this spring.
-Freshmen Autumn Bicknell (Grain Valley, MO), Paige Butler (Independence, MO), Lexi Lopez (Independence, MO), and Dice all will battle Gardner and Gondran for time in the outfield in the spring.
+Jessica Callahan (2nd base/Odessa, MO), Julie Long (SS and 3rd base/Overland Park, KS), Rebekah Novak (2nd base/St. Joseph, MO), Mariah Thompson (SS and catcher/Pleasant Hill, MO), and Kacie White (1st base/New Franklin, MO) all will fight for starting positions this spring in the infield.
+Freshmen Autumn Bicknell (Grain Valley, MO), Alison Bellamey (UT/Grandview, MO), Paige Butler (Independence, MO), Lexi Lopez (Independence, MO) will battle Gardner and Gondran for time in the outfield.

-Hillary Protzman and Kaile Sipple join the coaching season for 2018-2019.
-Both played the last two years at MCC.
+Three MCC alums join the coaching staff for the fall and spring.
+Hillary Protzman, a 2018 grad, joins the coaching staff as assistant coach.
 Protzman was a 2017 1st Team Region XVI pick as a 3rd baseman and a 2nd Team selection in 2018 as an outfielder, and will work primarily with the outfielders.
+Alums Autumn Hughes and Kaile Sipple also join the staff as volunteer coaches.
+Hughes, a 2016 MCC grad who will work with the infield, was a 2016 1st Team Region XVI pick as a 3rd baseman and went on to play at Missouri Valley College where she was named to the 2018 HAAC Honorable Mention team as a 3rd baseman.
 Sipple, who was a catcher before having knee surgery as a sophomore, will work with the pitchers and catchers.

 All Wolves home games are played at Happy Rock Park in Gladstone, MO at 7600 NE Antioch Road, Gladstone, MO 64119